 gala build -v

 gala build creates a clean build workspace under ~/.gala/build/, transpiles your GALA code to Go, and compiles it.
 Your project directory stays clean – no generated files.
+An analysis cache (.gala/cache/) speeds up repeated builds by caching resolved package metadata.

 For larger projects, Bazel provides incremental builds, dependency management, and test orchestration.
 GALA provides three Bazel rules: